pc-brainy/yii2-less.php/README.md

             ...
             'converter' => [
                 'class' => 'pc-brainy\lessphp\AssetConverter',
                 'force'=> true,     // Optional: On true will convert all .less files.
-You can make changes in variable.less, and
+You can make all changes in variable.less
                 'compress' => true, // Optional: You can tell less.php to remove comments and whitespace to generate minimized css files.
                 'useCache' => true, // Optional: less.php will save serialized parser data for each .less file.
 Faster, but more memory-intense.
                 //'cacheDir' => null, // Optional: is passed to the SetCacheDir() method.
 By default "cakebake\lessphp\runtime" is used.